Scope and structure of the degree

 • advanced studies in the field of the degree programme (min.
 60 credits) including a thesis (30 credits) and maturity test.
 Exception: for medicine, dentistry, and veterinary medicine, the scope of the thesis is 20 credits

-• personal study plan in Sisu
+• a study plan in Sisu

-• University of Helsinki student feedback
+• University’s student feedback survey

 Degrees also include career orientation and expert identity studies and career planning.